-- (a) Compute the state space trajectory x(t) and input u(t) corresponding to equation (2.15) and satisfying the differential equation (2.14).
-Your answer should be an equation similar to equation (2.7) for each state x_i and the input u. - (b) Find an explicit input that steers a double integrator system between any two equilibrium points $x_0 \in \mathbb{R}^2$ and $x_f \in \mathbb{R}^2$. - (c) Show that all reachable systems are differentially flat and give a formula for finding the flat output in terms of the dynamics matrix A and control matrix B.
+(a) Compute the state space trajectory x(t) and input u(t) corresponding to equation (2.15) and satisfying the differential equation (2.14).
+Your answer should be an equation similar to equation (2.7) for each state x_i and the input u. (b) Find an explicit input that steers a double integrator system between any two equilibrium points $x_0 \in \mathbb{R}^2$ and $x_f \in \mathbb{R}^2$. (c) Show that all reachable systems are differentially flat and give a formula for finding the flat output in terms of the dynamics matrix A and control matrix B. 2.6.
+Show that the servomechanism example from Exercise 1.3 is differentially flat and compute the forward and reverse mappings between the system states and inputs and the flat flag.
+2.7.

-2.6.
 Consider the lateral control problem for an autonomous ground vehicle as described in Example 2.1 and Section 2.3.
 Using the fact that the system is differentially flat, find an explicit trajectory that solves the following parallel parking maneuver:

-Your solution should consist of two segments: a curve from x_0 to x_i with v > 0 and a curve from x_i to x_f with v < 0.
-For the trajectory that you determine, plot the trajectory in the plane (x versus y) and also the inputs v and φ as a function of time.
+Your solution should consist of two segments: a curve from x_0 to x_i with v > 0and a curve from x_i to x_f with v < 0.
+For the trajectory that you determine, plot the trajectory in the plane (x versus y) and also the inputs v and δ as a function of time.
+2.8.

-2.7.
 Consider first the problem of controlling a truck with trailer, as shown in the figure below: